gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 ### String Formatting

-One of the best feature of .NET is string formatting and string interpolation.
+One of the best features of .NET is string formatting and string interpolation.
 C# has always rich support for formatting strings using the `string.Format` method and passing formatters to the `ToString` method of numeric types.
-Now, interpolated strings allow using formatted string anywhere that accepts a string.
+Now, interpolated strings allow using a formatted string anywhere that accepts a string.

 Things are a little different in Rust.
 Instead of using a simple method of the `String` object to format strings, you use a system supplied macro called `format!` which outputs a `&str`.
 The syntax is familiar, though.